|

 for themselves how best to take care of orphans, including supporting an

 orphan home.
-We have proven scriptural authority for eating
+We have proven scriptural authority for eating in

-for using money from the church treasury to help those who are not
+using money from the church treasury to help those who are not

 Christians.
 For that information please refer to the past four